 VHI contributions can be deducted directly from retired teachers’ pensions.
 However, the Group Scheme for retired teachers operates on a calendar year basis and accordingly retired teachers should contact VHI and arrange direct payment of premiums for the period during their retirement date and the renewal date of the retired teachers’ scheme which is 1 January.

-A teacher can apply for a pension quote by completing and submitting this Query Form 1 to DE Pensions – you can find this form here.
+A teacher can apply for a pension quote by completing and submitting the Query Form 1 to the Department of Education and Youth pension’s section – you can find this form here.

 While awaiting a quote we advise teachers on the Old Entrant Pension Scheme to use our pension calculator here.